 Attorney Erin B. Bodendorfer

 Ms. Erin Bodendorfer represents clients in litigation and resolution of complex matrimonial and family-related matters.
-She handles all aspects of family law representation, including dissolution, parentage, pre- and post-nuptial agreements, child custody, visitation, support, property division, post-dissolution concerns, and appeals.
+She handles all aspects of family law representation, including dissolution, parentage, pre- and post-nuptial agreements, allocation of parental responsibilities (child custody), parenting time, support, property division, post-dissolution concerns, and appeals.

 In addition to her practice, Ms. Erin Bodendorfer has played an integral role in the passage of Public Act 99-90, the rewrite of the Illinois Marriage and Dissolution of Marriage Act, which was effective on January 1, 2016.
 The update to the statute brought a much needed overhaul to Illinois’ divorce and related family laws, as the prior outdated act was enacted in 1977.
 As a result of her accomplishments in her practice and knowledge of the law and the new statute, Ms. Bodendorfer was appointed in 2015 to serve on the Cook County Circuit Court’s Domestic Relations Division’s Rules and Forms Committee.
 The Committee updated the Cook County local rules and forms to conform to the changes in the statute.
+In 2018, she was appointed to serve on the Family Law Subcommittee of the Illinois Supreme Court Commission on Access to Justice Forms Committee.
 In addition, Ms. Bodendorfer has published articles and lectured on the topic of the rewrite of the Illinois Marriage and Dissolution of Marriage Act, of which she is exceptionally knowledgeable.